The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Analysis of Robustness to Label Noise

-We observe that CNN's prediction, similar to $K$-NN, tends to be the \emph{plurality label} in a local neighborhood of train samples that surround the test sample. \\ The $K$-NN algorithm predicts the label of a test sample $x$ by finding the most common label (\emph{plurality label}) among the train samples in the neighborhood of $x$.
-We have empirically observed that the prediction of CNNs also tends to be this plurality label.
-The connection between $K$-NN and CNN is observed indirectly, by adding different types of noise to the training set, and analyzing its effect on the network's \emph{softmax-layer output}.
-We find that this output tends to be the local probability distribution of the training samples in the vicinity of $x$.
-Taking its argmax produces the plurality label: $\ell_{pred}=\arg \max_{\ell \in \mathcal{L}} softmax_x(\ell)$.
+We observe that DNN's prediction, similar to $K$-NN, tends to be the \emph{plurality label} (the most common label) in a local neighborhood of train examples that surround the test example.
+The connection between $K$-NN and DNN is observed indirectly, by adding different types of noise to the training set, and analyzing its effect on the network's \emph{softmax-layer output}.
+We find that this output tends to be the local probability distribution of the training examples in the vicinity of $x$.
+Therefore, its argmax $\ell_{pred}=\displaystyle{\arg \max_{\ell \in \mathcal{L}} \{softmax_x(\ell)\}}$ tends to be the plurality label.

-Fig.~\ref{fig:softmax} presents the average softmax output of CNNs for various noise types and datasets.
-It demonstrates how the softmax layer output tends to be the distribution of the labels in the neighborhood of training samples.
-For example, when there is a uniform noise with noise level $\gamma$, we see that the peak of the softmax is at $1\mkern-4mu-\mkern-2mu\gamma + \frac{\gamma}{L}$ and the rest of the bins contains approximately $\frac{\gamma}{L}$, which is the number of noisy samples from each class expected to be in any local neighborhood.
-In the case of flip noise, it can be seen that the softmax probabilities spread mostly at the classes with which the flip occurs and that the value is roughly proportional to amount of noise.
-Additional softmax diagrams for MNIST, CIFAR-10 and ImageNet can be found in the supplementary material).
+Fig.~\ref{fig:softmax} presents the average softmax output of DNNs for various noise types and datasets.
+It demonstrates how the softmax layer output tends to be the distribution of the labels in the neighborhood of training examples.
+For example, when there is a uniform noise with noise level $\gamma$, we see that the value of the softmax is approximately $\frac{\gamma}{L}$ everywhere except at the peak location.
+This is indeed the expected fraction of noisy examples from each class in any given local neighborhood.
+In the case of flip noise, it can be seen that the softmax probabilities are mostly concentrated at the correct class and the alternative class, and that the alternative class probability is approximately at the noise level.
+Additional softmax diagrams for MNIST and CIFAR-10 can be found in the appendix.

-Since the network's prediction is the argmax of this distribution, i.e. the \emph{plurality label}, the network makes a wrong prediction only when the ``wrong'' class achieves plurality in a local neighborhood.
-This, for example, is the case when locally concentrated noise is added and the test sample is taken from the noisy region.
+It follows that the network makes a wrong prediction only when the ``wrong'' class achieves plurality in a local neighborhood.
+This, for example, is the case when locally concentrated noise is added and the test example is taken from the noisy region.